ShawnHymel/saleae-docs/_pages/getting-started.md

 ![Running a simulation in the Saleae Logic software]({{ site.baseurl }}/assets/images/getting-started/screen_01.png?style=center)

 Use your mouse wheel or minus (-) key to zoom out.
 Click and drag on the main display to move the captured waveforms in the time domain.
-Hover your mouse pointer over some of the digital waveforms, Logic will give you an automatic reading of the width (w) of the high or low pulse in seconds (s), milliseconds (ms), or microseconds (μs).
+If you hover your mouse pointer over some of the digital waveforms, Logic will give you an automatic reading of the width (w) of the high or low pulse in seconds (s), milliseconds (ms), or microseconds (μs).
 It will also take the measurement of the next pulse to give you an estimate of the frequency (f) and period (τ).

 ![Analyzing digital pulses in the Saleae Logic simulation]({{ site.baseurl }}/assets/images/getting-started/screen_02.png?style=center)